Can a Hospital Be Held Liable for Medical Malpractice?

 Contact Lynch Law Firm, PC for a Free Consultation

 In New Jersey, you only have a two-year statute of limitations to file a medical malpractice claim after being injured by medical negligence.

 For this reason, it is imperative that you contact a trusted personal injury lawyer in New Jersey who can help you determine if you have a medical malpractice case.
-Lynch Law Firm’s committed attorneys have decades of experience representing victims of negligence.
+Lynch Law Firm, PC’s committed attorneys have decades of experience representing victims of negligence.

 We will help you build a case that proves the hospital where you received negligent medical treatment is liable for your injury.
 All of our services are provided at no upfront cost and we will only charge you if we recover compensation for your claim.
 There is no risk in contacting us to find out if you have a case.